 2> include coarseLocationInfo, if available;

+NOTE X: It is up to UE implementation to decide whether to obtain and report its coarse location in coarseLocationInfo.

 Rapporteur view is that this note should not be specified as this situation does not differ from Rel-16 or LTE location reporting where “if available” means that UE implementation will decide whether it is reported or not .